agustinvinao/agustinvinao.github.io/_posts/2022-07-06-an-architectural-approach-for-fe.md

 ## Final note

+I see the previous example as a document living in the same repository as the project's code.
+It can be a markdown file, a wiki, or anything that helps to access this information.

 Working on a project presents challenges overtime, it's never about what we thing today, it's about what is going to be in the future:

 - How can we implement what we design?